Your open access research stories

-Open Access Week has arrived, so to celebrate all things Open Access (OA) we asked some of the researchers who have published OA with us in the last few years to tell us about their research ‘story’ – why they choose to publish their work OA, what reception their article received, and how they found the experience.
+We asked some researchers who have published open access (OA) to tell us about their research ‘story’ – why they choose to publish their work OA, what reception their article received, and how they found the experience.

 The article includes data from this project’s social impact, including increased school performance and creation of employment in an area of extreme poverty (see related impact data).
 Therefore, OA allowed for greater use and reuse of such data, increasing the possibilities to expand scientific, political and social impacts and, in the end, to improve lives of many families in extreme poverty worldwide.